porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 Use optional label if the form has only a few optional areas, mark them with "(optional)" next to the label.

 EXAMPLE

+### 4. Pure (without label) TBD

+Use Pure only for a dedicated use where the need for a stringing of fields is necessary, e.g. XY

 ---